5T33Z0/Clover-Crate/GUI/Boot_Menu_Options.md

 # Clover Boot Menu Options
 This sections is all about the options Clover provides from the Boot Menu – and it's a lot of options.
-You have almost as much control over Clover from the Boot Menu as you would have when editing the config.plist directly which is really helpful to change settings on the fly temporarly if you have any issues and want to try things.
+You have almost as much control over Clover from the Boot Menu as you would have when editing the config.plist directly which is really helpful to change settings on the fly temporarily if you have any issues and want to try things.

 :warning: Most of the settings you can change in Clover's Boot Menu are *temporary* only.